mcbal/deep-implicit-attention/README.md

 ### Modules
 - [x] Add a `GeneralizedIsingGaussianAdaTAP` module implementing the adaptive TAP mean-field equations for an Ising-like vector model with standard multivariate Gaussian priors over spins
+- [ ] Figure out the analytical Gibbs free energy for `GeneralizedIsingGaussianAdaTAP` and implement it to be able to use it as a stand-alone loss function
-- [ ] Make the parameters of the multivariate Gaussian priors in `GeneralizedIsingGaussianAdaTAP` trainable
+- [ ] Look into making the parameters of the multivariate Gaussian priors in `GeneralizedIsingGaussianAdaTAP` trainable
 - [ ] Add a `VanillaSoftmaxAttention` module which reproduces vanilla softmax attention, i.e. implementing coupling weights between spins which depend solely on linear transformations of the external sources (queries/keys) and replacing the self-correction term with a parametrized position-wise feed-forward network

 ### Models